qgis/QGIS-Documentation/docs/user_manual/auth_system/auth_overview.rst

 * **Clear network authentication access cache**: clears the authentication cache of all connections
-* **Automatically clear network authentication access cache on SSL errors**: the connection cache stores all authentication connections data even when the connection fails.
-If you make any change to the authentication configurations or to the certification authorities, you should clear the authentication cache or restart QGIS.
+* **Automatically clear network authentication access cache on SSL errors**: the connection cache stores all authentication data for connections, also when the connection fails.
+If you change authentication configurations or certification authorities, you should clear the authentication cache or restart QGIS.
 When this option is checked, the authentication cache will be automatically cleared every time an SSL error occurs and you choose to abort the connection